How long have you been blogging?

 Were your children born in Ireland?
 Do they like it there?

-We have three children: Jack (14) and Ella (10) were both born in America, but Asher was born here in Ireland.
+We have three children: Jack (14) and Ella (10) were both born in America, but Asher (8) was born here in Ireland.
 Though they experience fleeting moments of homesickness for family and friends, they all love it here, are making friends and enjoy our somewhat nontraditional family and work life.

 Do you have dual citizenship?

 No, not yet.
-We are in Ireland on a Stamp 3 visa, which we apply to renew yearly.
+We are legally resident in Ireland on a Stamp 3 visa, which must be renewed annually.
 We recently applied for citizenship and are waiting to hear back.
 You can read more about our misadventures in immigration here.